 By Christopher Walker

-From the desk of: Christopher Walker, creator of The TestShock Program, Master Your T, The Thermo Diet, and How To Eat
+From the desk of: Christopher Walker, creator of The TestShock Program, Master Your T, and The Thermo Diet.

 In the years I’ve been teaching guys how to increase their testosterone naturally, and in my own personal experience of having many fitness cover model friends, I’ve seen anabolic steroids completely ruin guys’ health, especially their sexual & psychological health.
 So today I want to talk with you about natural steroid alternatives.

 The guys who use steroids need post cycle therapy to hormonally recover from the “false feedback” of the steroids in their system.
 But most PCT measures are also bad for the body… they’re just the lesser of two evils.

 The recommendations I have for you in this article are effective health measures for men who want to cycle off of steroids and restore their hormonal health.